Whitening Home Remedies May Affect Sensitive Teeth

 Teeth Whitening Home Treatments: The Pros and Cons

 Home-whitening treatments only work on natural teeth and not on tooth-colored fillings, crowns, veneers, implants or bridges.
-Whitening your teeth if you have had any of this dental work done may cause differences in color between your natural and artificial teeth.ii Learn more about removing stains from sensitive teeth.
+Whitening your teeth if you have had this dental work done may cause differences in color between your natural and artificial teeth.ii Learn more about removing stains from sensitive teeth.

-Popular Teeth Whitening Home Treatments
+Teeth Whitening Home Remedies

 Home Whitening Strips

 Over-the-counter strips are a popular way to whiten teeth at home.
-Designed to mould to the surface of your teeth, these slim, virtually invisible, plastic strips are coated in a thin layer of whitening gel made of peroxide.ii, iii Once you have applied the whitening strips, a chemical reaction takes place and breaks down existing surface stains on your teeth.ii
+Designed to mold to the surface of your teeth, these slim, virtually invisible, plastic strips are coated in a thin layer of whitening gel made of peroxide.ii, iii Once you have applied the whitening strips, a chemical reaction takes place and breaks down existing surface stains on your teeth.ii

 How often you should use whitening strips varies from product to product, so always check the label and follow the package instructions.